yonycalsin/nestjs-sequelize-seeder/README.md

 The decorator `Seeder` receives as parameter the unique values, this has to be added if you have in the table any column as unique !

+> The following options will be applied individually to the seeders, and will be compared and operated with the global configuration

 ```ts
 @Seeder({
    model: ModelUser,